 In judging the suitability or safety of a player's uniform and equipment, the referee's decision is final.
 However, an item deemed safe prior to the game may become unsafe in the opinion of the referee at any time during the game.

 All opposing players must be at least 5 yards away from the ball.
 All restarts are indirect free kicks.
 The ball is in play when it is kicked and moves.
+For goal kicks, the defender may kick the ball prior to all players retreating behind the build-out line, and the attackers may move toward the ball the moment it is kicked.
+On all restarts, the kick will be retaken if the kicker touches the ball more than once before another player touches the ball.

 Goals can be scored from anywhere on the field.
 Because restarts are indirect free kicks, goals cannot be scored directly from a goal kick, a kickoff, throw-in, or other free kick.
+Restart with a goal kick or corner kick.